skyssolutions/lynxchan/src/be/Readme.md

 * `disableFloodCheck`(Boolean): indicates if the flood checks should be disabled.
 This shouldn't affect performance at all, since it's meant to be used for benchmarking purposes.
 * `torAccess`(Number): access allowed for TOR users.
 0 will block them completely, 1 will allow them to post without uploads, 2 will allow for them to post normally.
 * `proxyAccess`(Number): access allowed for proxy users.
 See torAccess.
+* `clearIpMinRole`(Number): minimum global role required for users to see non-hashed ips from posts and perform global deletions from ip.

 `db.json`: contains database connection information.
 * `address`: address of the database.